cocos-creator/docs-3d-deprecated/en/material-system/overview.md

   ]
 }
 ```
-There is a lot to unpack here, but for the most part the details won't be of any concern to game deverlopers, and the key insight is this:
+There is a lot to unpack here, but for the most part the details won't be of any concern to game deverlopers, but the key insight you need to remember is:

 All the necessary info for runtime shading procedure setup on any target platform (and even editor support) is here in advance to guarantee portability and performance, and we will trim out all the redundant info at build-time to make sure maximized space efficiency.

 ## Material
-`Material` is the actual instance that used to draw every specific models.<br>
+`Material` define how a surface should be rendered, by including references to textures it uses, tiling information, color tints and more.<br>
+The available options for a `Material` depend on which `EffectAsset` it is using.<br>
-Essential parameters for setting up an `Material` are:
+Essential parameters for setting up an `Material` object are:
 * `effectAsset` or `effectName`: effect reference: which `EffectAsset` will be used? (must specify)
 * technique: inside the `EffectAsset`, which technique will be used? (default to 0)
 * defines: what value the shader macros have? (for shader variants) (default all to 0, or in-shader specified default value)